webmaxru/serverless-challenge/README.md

 6. **This is the URL you have to paste in any browser.** After one second, the page will redirect automatically to a registration page.
 Fill the form and you will receive a confirmation email.

 # STEP 3 **Important!
-To avoid your CC charges** - Go to "All services -> General -> Resource groups", click on the resource group you created and then "Delete resource group" (confirmation needed).
+Go to "All services -> General -> Resource groups", click on the resource group you created and then "Delete resource group" (confirmation needed).
 Log out from Azure Portal.

 You are done!
-Now you have to visit us in our booth, show us the confirmation email and get your prize!
+Now you have to visit us in our booth, show us the confirmation email and get your giweaway!